Texas Father Arrested For Slapping His Daughter’s Bully

 — Richard D. Webster (@rdwebster) February 19, 2019

-Parents across the country have come to James’ defense and praised him for doing what he could to protect his step daughter from her bully.
+Parents across the country have come to James’ defense and praised him for doing what he could to protect his step-daughter from her bully.
 Anonymous supporters set up a fundraiser to help the family with living expenses while they deal with the ongoing legal battle.
 The GoFundMe campaign has raised a little over $1,500 in just three days.

-The Star-Telegram reports Peace was arrested this past Monday and was released on a $15,000 bond.
+The Star-Telegram reports Peace was arrested on Monday and was released on a $15,000 bond.
 He is currently being charged with felony injury to a child.